matipuig/docker-nginx-certbot-template/additions/adminer/README.md

 # Add adminer to the compose

 This dockerfile is modified to NOT allow the login of root user.
+**Note**: This image it's not working with mongo.
+If you want to use mongoDB use mongo-express UI.

 ```
 FROM adminer:latest